geoffserv/rhymadex/readme.md

 ```
 Pick some texts to feed the rhymadex.
 It's going to try and open the txt file as ISO-8859-1.

-For example, adding Homer's Odyssey to the rhymadex:
+For example, adding Homer's Odyssey to the `rhymadex_builder.py`:

 ```python
 if __name__ == "__main__":
     rhymadex = rhymadex("textsources/odyssey/odyssey.txt")
 ```

-Running the builder:
+Running the `rhymadex_builder.py`:

 ```
 INFO- Connecting to MariaDB server: (redacted)